mapbox/turf-swift/README.md

 ## Installation

-A stable release is not yet available, so you'll need to point at the "main" branch.

 ### Swift Package Manager

 To install GeoJSONKitTurf using the [Swift Package Manager](https://swift.org/package-manager/), add the following package to the `dependencies` in your Package.swift file: